-If you have bad credit and are set on getting an unsecured card, I would recommend the Credit One Visa.
-It has an annual fee of $0 - $99, depending on creditworthiness.
+If you have bad credit and are set on getting an unsecured card, I would recommend the Credit One Bank® Platinum Visa® for Rebuilding Credit.
+It has an annual fee of $75 intro 1st yr, $99 after.
 And it offers 1% cash back on certain purchases (which are decided after approval).
-It does have a 3% foreign transaction fee though.
+It does have a 3% or $1, whichever is greater foreign transaction fee, though.

 The best credit card for a 550 credit score is the OpenSky® Secured Visa® Credit Card.
 There’s no credit check when you apply, so approval is almost guaranteed.
 You just need $200 for a refundable security deposit and enough income to make monthly payments.
 This card also reports to all three major credit bureaus every month, which is your ticket to a better credit score.
 And a $35 annual fee isn’t too much to pay for that.… read full answer